Maisie Lockwood: Fictional background

-Jurassic World: Fallen Kingdom
+Jurassic World: Fallen Kingdom (2018)

-Maisie Lockwood is initially portrayed as the nine-year-old granddaughter of Sir Benjamin Lockwood, adopted by him after her mother Charlotte died in a car accident.
+The around nine-year-old Maisie Lockwood is initially portrayed as the granddaughter of Sir Benjamin Lockwood, adopted by him after her mother Charlotte died in a car accident.
 Maisie lives at Lockwood Estate and is cared for by family housekeeper Iris.
 She has a passion for dinosaurs and likes to imitate them as a play activity.
 Maisie expresses curiosity about her mother, though Benjamin does not allow her to see photographs of her.

 Later, Maisie is fascinated by a video of Owen Grady training his Velociraptors, including Blue.
 She then discovers Eli Mills's plan to auction Isla Nublar's dinosaurs and is distraught when she discovers her grandfather's dead body, after Mills suffocated him.
 She grabs his photo album and discovers that his daughter was identical to her in appearance during childhood.
 With Benjamin dead, Mills becomes Maisie's guardian and dismisses Iris.

 When Owen and Claire arrive, Maisie recognizes Owen from the video and Claire from a meeting she had with Benjamin.
-Owen and Claire form a bond with Maisie and comfort her following her grandfather's death.
+Owen and Claire form a bond with Maisie and comfort her following her grandfather's death, during which Maisie sees Owen as a surrogate father based on actions.
 As her guardian, Mills confronts Owen and Claire, and demands that Maisie stay with him when he suspects that they want to take care of her.
 He informs them that Maisie is actually a clone of Benjamin's deceased daughter.
 She is then pursued throughout Benjamin's mansion by the Indoraptor after it escapes.
 Owen and Claire work to protect Maisie from the Indoraptor and manage to kill it with assistance from Blue.
 When the unsold captive dinosaurs are threatened by a hydrogen cyanide leak, Maisie releases them into the wild.
 Being a clone, she sympathizes with the dinosaurs and believes they should be free.
-Owen and Claire go on to adopt Maisie.
+Owen and Claire go on to adopt Maisie, who is accepted as a real person despite knowing of her origins.